junuxyz/mlsys-notes/notes/llm-inference-intro-p1.md

 63{,}485{,}995{,}008{,}000
 $$

-So even after adding the smaller terms, prefill is still about $63.49\,\text{TFLOPs}$ for a $1000$-token prompt, which is only slightly above the dominant-terms-only estimate.
+So even after adding the smaller terms, prefill is still about $63.49 \text{TFLOPs}$ for a $1000$-token prompt, which is only slightly above the dominant-terms-only estimate.

 ### bytes moved during prefill